kuitog/recycle-bin-parallels/README.md

 So combining 1+2 I have exactly recreated the windows "del" button functions but with the difference that files are being sent to the special directory instead of the recycle bin.

+For convenience: create a link on the desktop to the 123 folder, so that you can also drag and drop files to your 123 folder in case you need to.

 NOTE: This script is triggered by the "del" key on the keyboard by default.
 You can change it (read on).